This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The answer to this depends very much on how much use – or abuse – your sofa gets, but as a rule of thumb:

-Plump up loose cushions and scatter cushions on a weekly basis.
+Make a habit of regularly vacuuming your entire sofa, say, once a fortnight.
+However, plump up loose cushions and scatter cushions on a weekly basis.

-Aim for a professional deep clean of your sofa once every year or so – consider this the spa treatment for your sofa, and perhaps incorporate it into an annual spring clean.
 If you have other pieces in the same fabric have these cleaned at the same time to avoid colour variations and the same goes if your sofa has removable covers: it is important that all the covers are cleaned in one go to ensure a consistent colour balance.

 Bear in mind that many fabrics do not take kindly to strong sunlight or direct heat.